-By 1947 the Kingsway, Dundee site employed nearly 700 people.
+The Kingsway, Dundee site employed nearly 700 people by 1947.

-In 1947 a former potato flour factory at Monikie was acquired to can fruit and vegetables.
+A disused potato flour factory at Monikie, Dundee, was acquired to can peas and fruit, in 1947.

-In 1951 a shortage of tinplate for cans saw the six National Canning Company factories temporarily closed.
+A shortage of tinplate for cans saw the six National Canning Company factories temporarily closed in 1951.

 1952 saw trading profits of over £1 million for the first time.

-In 1953 S W Smedley retired from business due to his failing health and old age.
+S W Smedley retired from business due to his failing health and old age in 1953.
 He was succeeded in the role of chairman by his eldest son, Wallace Venables Smedley (1907 – 1981).
 His brother, Graham Powell Smedley (1909 – 1983), joined him as joint managing director.
 That year, authorised capital was increased to £950,000.

 Wallace Smedley died in 1958.
 He left a net estate valued at £398,657.
 After providing provision for his widow, all of his estate went to providing homes for disadvantaged elderly people.

-In 1958 £750,000 was spent in expanding and modernising the Spalding, Lincolnshire site.
+£750,000 was spent in expanding and modernising the Spalding, Lincolnshire site in 1958.
 It left Smedley’s with one of the largest cold storage units in Britain.

 Wallace Smedley sold the business to Imperial Tobacco in 1968 for £9.5 million in cash.
 Imperial provided the company with capital and management expertise.
 Members of the Smedley family remained in key managerial positions.

 Imperial was keen to diversify from its core tobacco business, and had acquired HP Foods (including Lea & Perrins) a year earlier, and also owned the Golden Wonder crisps brand.

-In 1969 Imperial acquired Ross, the frozen foods group, whose operations it merged with Smedley’s.
-Both groups had each previously held around 5 percent of the British frozen food market.
+Imperial acquired Ross, the frozen foods group, in 1969, and merged its operations with Smedley’s.
+Both groups had each previously held around five percent of the British frozen food market.

 Smedley’s began to struggle as public taste switched from tinned to fresh and frozen vegetables.
 The four-acre Evesham site was closed in 1973.

 Three more unprofitable factories, two in Faversham, Kent and one in Blairgowrie, were closed in 1979 with the loss of 840 jobs.
 As a result, Michael Smedley, the grandson of the founder, resigned from the board of directors in protest.